 The weather is warming up, and cooling season is almost here.
 As a building manager, you already know that even a minuscule amount of Legionella bacteria is too much.
-According to the Centers for Disease Control and Prevention, there is no safe level of Legionella when it comes to industrial cooling water systems.
+According to the Centers for Disease Control and Prevention, there is no safe level of Legionella when it comes to industrial water cooling systems.
 Even very small amounts can grow and lead to a Legionella outbreak and cause Legionnaire’s disease.

-Here are 8 things you can do right to prevent Legionella growth in your cooling water systems.
+Here are 8 things you can do right to prevent Legionella growth in your water cooling systems.

 - Get your team together and form an industrial water management team.